Quick Page Links

 - Try drinking decaffeinated green tea three times a day.
 It will help in boosting your immune system.

-- All things that come in contact with breast milk during yeast treatment should be boiled for 20 minutes every day; especially toys that were in the baby’s mouth, bottles, etc.
+- All things that come in contact with breast milk during yeast treatment should be boiled for 20 minutes daily, especially toys in the baby’s mouth, bottles, etc.

 - A supplement called Lactobacillus acidophilus helps promote the growth of "friendly bacteria."
 This can be given to the baby too.